Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 You can follow these steps to fix the exposed secret.

-1. Click on Edit.
+1. Click on **Edit**.

     > **Note**: This scenario is all too common.
 A developer is testing an application locally and needs to connect to a database, so what do they do?
 Of course, just put the connection string in the appsettings.json file.
 They forget to remove it before checking in the code.
-Now the secret is exposed in the repo, and not just the tip.
-The exposed credential will still be in history.
+Now, the secret is exposed in the repo, not just the tip.
+The exposed credentials will still be in history.
 This is a huge security hole!

-1. On line 9, copy the STORAGE_ID value and note it down in a notepad.
-Now, replace this value with #{STORAGE_ID}#.
+1. On line 9, copy the **STORAGE_ID value** and note it down in a notepad.
+Now replace this value with **#{STORAGE_ID}#**.

     ![setup](media/lab1-image18.png)

-1. Click Commit to save changes.
-Enter SecretFix for the branch name and link any work item from the list.
+1. Click on **Commit** to save changes.
+Enter **SecretFix** for the branch name and link any work item from the list.

     ![Remove STORAGE_ID](media/advsc66.png)

-    > **Note:** This step is necessary since the main branch is protected by a pull request pipeline
+    > **Note:** This step is necessary since the main branch is protected by a pull request pipeline.

 1. Next, we need to update the build pipeline to add a variable.
 Click on **Pipelines** and select **eShoponWeb**.